totalspectrum/riscvemu/README.md

 the RISC-V. When it does so, the registers will be re-read.
 If the `stepcount` field is non-zero then the emulated processor will step this many times before stopping again.
 If it is 0 it will run continuously.

+The JIT compiler is much simpler, and does not have the debug interface.
+It's a pure PASM program and hence only requires one COG (the other emulators use two COGs, one for the debug stub and one for the Risc-V emulation).

 ---------------------------------------------------------------------
-Emulated CSRs:
+## Emulated CSRs:
 ```
-  C00 - cycle counter
+  C00 - cycle counter (low 32 bits)
+  C80 - cycle counter (high 32 bits) (P2 only)
   BC0 - uart register; bytes written here go to the serial port
         you can also read from it to read a byte (it returns -1 if
 	no byte is available yet)
   BC1 - wait register; if a value is written here we wait until the
         cycle counter matches it
+  BC2 - debug register, used for internal debug purposes
   7Fx - COG registers 1F0 - 1FF
 ```
 ----------------------------------------------------------------------
-Custom instructions
+## Custom instructions

-We add new instructions to the CUSTOM_0 and CUSTOM_1 opcode spaces
+On the P2, we add new instructions to the CUSTOM_0 and CUSTOM_1 opcode spaces (these are P2 only, the P1 emulator does not have them).

 CUSTOM_0 is used for s or sb format (2 registers, 1 imm) (like many others in 00-07) pin manipulation instructions